cucumber/docs/content/docs/cucumber/api.md

   [...]
 </dependencies>
 ```
 Note that `cucumber-junit` is based on JUnit 4.
-If you're using JUnit 5, use the [cucumber-junit-platform-engine](https://github.com/cucumber/cucumber-jvm/tree/main/cucumber-junit-platform-engine).
-Or include `junit-vintage-engine` dependency, as well.
-For more information, please refer to [JUnit 5 documentation](https://junit.org/junit5/docs/current/user-guide/#migrating-from-junit4-running).
+If you're using JUnit 5, use the [cucumber-junit-platform-engine](https://github.com/cucumber/cucumber-jvm/tree/main/cucumber-junit-platform-engine) or include `junit-vintage-engine` dependency, as well.
+For more information, please refer to [JUnit 5 documentation](https://junit.org/junit5/docs/current/user-guide/#migrating-from-junit4-running)

 Create an empty class that uses the Cucumber JUnit runner.